camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/uipath.md

 This operation allows you get the information related to a certain item from your UIPath Orchestrator.
 In order to execute it, you need to take the following steps:

 1. Select the operation 'Get Queue Item result by ID' from the dropdown list 'Operation type'.
-2. Configure authentication as described in section [Authentication](#Authentication)
+2. Configure authentication as described in section [Authentication](#authentication)
-3. Fill response mapping as described in section [UIPath Connector response](#UIPath-Connector-response)
+3. Fill response mapping as described in section [Get Queue Item result by ID response](#get-queue-item-result-by-id-response)

 ![UIPath Connector - Get Queue Item result by ID](../img/connectors-uipath-get-queue-item-result-by-id.png)